coredns/coredns.io/content/plugins/reverse.md

 * **NETWORK** one or more CIDR formatted networks to respond on.
 * `hostname` injects the IP and zone to a template for the hostname.
 Defaults to "ip-{IP}.{zone[1]}".
 See below for template.
 * `ttl` defaults to 60
-* `fallthrough` if zone matches and no record can be generated, pass request to the next middleware.
+* `fallthrough` if zone matches and no record can be generated, pass request to the next plugin.
 * `wildcard` allows matches to catch all subdomains as well.

 ### Template Syntax